Financial-Times/origami/apps/website/src/content/docs/o2-components/index.md

 Origami 2 "o2" packages include foundational styles, components, and patterns.
 These will be gradually deprecated over time, as we conduct design audits and build Origami 3 "o3" alternatives.
 Where components are deprecated, begin to use the o3 alternative.

-## Legacy

-Legacy o2 packages can be found on their branded Storybook sites:
+o2 packages can be found on their branded Storybook sites:

 <ul>
 	<li>